Internal Family Systems (IFS)

 Very often our parts are in conflict with each other, which is one of the main reasons why people find it so hard to attain and maintain their health goals.
 As a result, a key part of my approach is to help you identify and work with these parts of yourself so that you can be really clear about what they want and why.

-For example, if there is a part of you that it is comfort eating for emotional reasons then, as you know, it can be very difficult to change our eating habits.
-Or if you have an anxious or caretaking part, this can mean that you put everybody else before yourself.
-These parts of you have a very good reason for doing what they are doing.
+For example, if there is a part of you that it is comfort eating for emotional reasons then, as you know, it can be very difficult to change our eating habits, even if another part wants that for you.
+Or if you have an anxious or caretaking part, this can mean that you put everybody else first, but there may also be other parts that want you to take better care of yourself, and are feeling frustrated.
+All these parts of you have a very good reason for doing what they are doing, but unfortunately they don't always agree!

 It therefore becomes very important that you first get curious about, befriend and sit with that part and find out what its intentions for you are.
 This creates a strong Self to part relationship which enables healing.